 Interestingly I came to know about Ghent when my brother shared this article listing down these underrated, must-see cities in Europe.
 From it, he even picked this city to start off our chat.

 “So many places (in Europe) to visit, so little time!”
 That was all I could ever say to him at that moment.

 Yet lo and behold, I found myself in Ghent!

-True enough, Ghent is a cosy little city that is fascinatingly complementing its rich historic beauty with young and cosmopolitan vibe.
-It is considerably one of the richest and most powerful cities in Europe during the middle ages.
-Such rich past can be clearly seen on its canal-side architecture that has been restored and continuously well-taken cared of.
+True enough, Ghent is a cozy little city that is fascinatingly complementing its rich historic beauty with a young and cosmopolitan vibe.
+It is considered one of the richest and most powerful cities in Europe during the middle ages.
+Such a rich past can be clearly seen on its canal-side architecture that has been restored and continuously well-taken cared of.

 Ghent is also a university city.
 You can find an interesting mix of young people who are mostly students, and foreigners who also came to live here.